 An objective grading and reporting process; and

-Criteria to promote and support school and community learning experiences, such as internships and cooperative learning, in support of a student’s individual learning plan.
+Criteria to promote and support school and community learning experiences, such as internships and cooperative learning, in support of a student’s ILP.
 Such experiences shall be supervised by qualified instructors and aligned with State and District content and performance standards.

 The high school student handbook shall include complete details concerning specific graduation requirements.